Introduction to the Sign Test

 Binominal distribution formula = with p =1/2

 1. Compare the value of ‘S’ with the critical value (K).
 If the value of S is greater than the value of K, then the null hypothesis is accepted.
 If the value of the S is less than the critical value of K, then the null hypothesis is accepted.
-In the case of large samples, S is compared with the Z value.
+For large samples, one can compare S with the Z value.

 SPSS: